William Contreras Player Props: Brewers vs. Angels

-The Milwaukee Brewers, including William Contreras (batting .257 in his past 10 games, with two doubles, a home run, six walks and two RBI), take on starting pitcher Tyler Anderson and the Los Angeles Angels at American Family Field, Friday at 8:10 PM ET.
+On Saturday, William Contreras (coming off going 1-for-4) and the Milwaukee Brewers face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+In his last game he had a one-hit showing (1-for-4) against the Angels.

 William Contreras Game Info & Props vs. the Angels